n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.sentryio.md

+---
+title: Sentry.io node - n8n Documentation
+description: Documentation for the Sentry.io node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Sentry.io

 [Sentry.io](https://sentry.io){:target=_blank .external-link} is a service that helps you monitor and fix crashes in realtime.
 Sentry's platform helps every developer diagnose, fix, and optimize the performance of their code.